supthunder/ebayPriceAlert/README.md

     username=""
 4. Insert your price into
     price = 0.00
+5. Create twitter account, and enter its tokens into token.py
 5. Run the bot with crontab, and it will tweet you when someone undercuts!